steedhuang/swan-swarm-algorithm/manual.md

 There are a number of robots.
 Each of them has two type of sensors, fiducial and laser
 * Fiducial: Each robot carries with a beacon and a neighbour-finder that can locate neighbour with `10m`.
 Thus, we can achieve locating neighbours from robot perspective rather than get global/supervision information.
 * Laser: Each robot carries a laser with 180 degree FOV at front of them.
-## Obstcale Avoidance: Dynamic Window Approach
+## Obstcale Avoidance: Swan Dynamic Window Approach
 As we stated in Motion model, we have a time window `dt` to make decision about `V` and `W`.
 1. Determine obstcale position relative to the robot
 1. Sample out `V`s and `W`s in within sepcific range